Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays

 where $\theta$ is the angle with respect to the shower axis at which the source is observed, $\theta_c$ is the Cherenkov angle, $c$ is the speed of light in vacuum, and $n$ is the refractive index of the medium.
 The Fourier integral in Eq.~\ref{eq:emission_shower} produces the signature characteristic of diffraction phenomena, where the angular width of the radiation intensity beam pattern $\ipred{}(\om, \theta) \propto ||\mathbf{E}||^2$ is inversely proportional to the frequency.
 This implies that, as $\theta$ is varied, the rate of change in the received signal intensity $\ipred{}$ scales proportionally with frequency.
 For $\om_2 > \om_1$,

-as derived in Ref.~\cite{supmat-arxiv}.
-This is in contrast to pointlike (non-diffractive) sources, such as electrically-small transmitters or TR at the air-ice interface, for which the angular radiation pattern is (approximately) independent of frequency \cite{antenna_theory, transition_radiation1, transition_radiation2, transition_radiation3}, so that $d\log \ipred{}(\om_2) / d\log \ipred{}(\om_1) = 1$.
+This is in contrast to pointlike (nondiffractive) sources, such as electrically small transmitters or TR at the air-ice interface, for which the angular radiation pattern is (approximately) independent of frequency \cite{antenna_theory, transition_radiation1, transition_radiation2, transition_radiation3} so that $d\log \ipred{}(\om_2) / d\log \ipred{}(\om_1) = 1$.

-We calculate a per-event likelihood-ratio discriminant to distinguish between these two scenarios.
+We calculate a per-event likelihood ratio discriminant to distinguish between these two scenarios.
 It is defined in terms of the (time-windowed) VPol signal intensities as measured at the digitizer in a \mbox{higher-frequency (HF)} band, 285\,MHz--400\,MHz, and a lower-frequency (LF) band, 170\,MHz--285\,MHz, normalized by the average noise intensity to correct for amplifier gain differences across channels.
-For impacting shower cores, simulation shows that the logarithmic signal intensities in these two bands are related in good approximation as \mbox{$\log \ipred{}_\mathrm{HF} \sim 2.2 \log \ipred{}_\mathrm{LF}$} within about $6^\circ$ of the Cherenkov angle, while absolute radiation intensities vary by a factor of 10 (100) in the LF (HF) band \cite{supmat-arxiv}.
-The discriminant is defined as $\Delta \log L = \log L_{\mathrm{Shower}} - \log L_{\mathrm{Pointlike}}$, where $L_{\mathrm{Shower}}$ uses the above-mentioned parameterization, and the likelihood under the pointlike hypothesis $L_{\mathrm{Pointlike}}$ assumes $\log \ipred{}_\mathrm{HF} \sim \log \ipred{}_\mathrm{LF}$ (see the End Matter).
+For impacting shower cores, our simulation shows that the logarithmic signal intensities in these two bands are related in good approximation as \mbox{$\log \ipred{}_\mathrm{HF} \sim 2.2 \log \ipred{}_\mathrm{LF}$} within about $6^\circ$ of the Cherenkov angle, while absolute radiation intensities vary by a factor of 10 (100) in the LF (HF) band.
+The discriminant is defined as $\Delta \log L = \log L_{\mathrm{Shower}} - \log L_{\mathrm{Pointlike}}$, where $L_{\mathrm{Shower}}$ uses the above-mentioned parametrization, and the likelihood under the pointlike hypothesis $L_{\mathrm{Pointlike}}$ assumes $\log \ipred{}_\mathrm{HF} \sim \log \ipred{}_\mathrm{LF}$ (see the End Matter).
 It is constructed symmetrically such that $\Delta \log L \approx 0$ for events not showing clear evidence for either hypothesis.
 Note that differences in the signal arrival direction or the in-ice signal propagation distance between receivers are not corrected for but enter the likelihood as systematic uncertainties; their impact on the intensity for a shallow below-surface source is estimated as 20\% each, much smaller than the targeted effect.
 As defined, the discriminant is agnostic to the event geometry, enabling analysis of events with insufficient information for a full reconstruction.
 Its discriminating power is, however, greatest for high-SNR events that illuminate many channels.